-For the three months ended June 30, 2020, revenue and NOI increased by 3.0% and 3.1%, respectively, over the same prior year period, for these stores.
-The increase in Q2 2020 over Q2 2019, muted by the impacts of COVID-19, was driven from continued execution of our revenue management program, occupancy increases and controlling costs through operational efficiencies.
-As a result of COVID-19, we experienced reduced rental activity during the quarter, a period in which we would normally see a surge in activity due to the seasonal nature of our business.
-In addition, revenues were further impacted as we paused rent increases, late charges and administrative fees.
-For operating costs, we continue to control costs through operational efficiencies in advertising, property taxes and wages.
+For the three months ended December 31, 2020, revenue and NOI increased by 6.2% and 6.3%, respectively, over the same prior year period.
+Despite the impacts of the pandemic, we achieved a full year revenue and NOI growth of 4.8% and 5.0%.
+The revenue increase was driven from the strength of our business, continued execution of our revenue management program and increased occupancy.
+For operating costs, we continue to control costs through operational efficiencies, however we experienced increases in advertising, property taxes and wages.

 New Self Storage

-Increase is a result of acquiring stores throughout 2019 resulting in revenue, operating costs and NOI growth as we commenced reporting results.
+Increase is a result of acquiring stores throughout 2020 and 2019 resulting in revenue, operating costs and NOI growth as we commenced reporting results.